 Cyber Liability Coverage for the Digital World

-Globally, cyber crime is rapidly approaching conventional crime in terms of costs and damages.
-Recently, cyber attacks on real estate professionals have been on the rise, particularly in the form of wire transfer fraud.
+Cyber attacks on real estate professionals are on the rise, particularly in the form of wire transfer fraud.

 What is Wire Transfer Fraud?